wp-plugins/cleantalk-spam-protect/readme.txt

 == Installation ==
 1. Download, install and activate Anti-spam by CleanTalk.
 1. Get Access key <a href="https://cleantalk.org/register?platform=wordpress" target="_blank">https://cleantalk.org/register</a>
-1. Enter Access key on the plugin settings.
+1. Enter Access key on the plugin settings,

+    WordPress console -> Settings -> Anti-spam by CleanTalk

 1. Do dummy spam comment (registration or contact message) with email **stop_email@example.com**.

 You should see notice,

     *** Forbidden.
-Sender blacklisted.
-Antispam service cleantalk.org. ***
+Sender blacklisted. ***

 The setup is done!
-You can control anti-spam plugin by <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app.
+Use dashboard to control anti-spam plugin at <a href="https://cleantalk.org/my" target="_blank">cleantalk.org</a> or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app.

 == Frequently Asked Questions ==